Kfoster14/Adventure_Travel_Terminal_App/README.md

 A5.
 - Statement of purpose: The purpose of this application is to provide people interested in adventure travel within Australia the chance to book adventure activities in the city of their choice using a simple, user-friendly app.
-- The problem to be solved in this application is providing a simple travel app for adventure enthusiasts to book their travel.
+- The problem to be solved in this application is to provide a simple travel app for adventure enthusiasts to book their travel.
 I am developing the app to cater for a niche section of the travel market.
-- The target audience is those people who are booking travel specifically to take part in select adventure activities located in the capital cities throughout Australia.
+- The target audience is people who are booking travel specifically to take part in select adventure activities located in the Brisbane and Sydney.

 - The target audience will use the application by:
-    1. Clicking on the app, which will produce a welcome message and a prompt to start using the app.
+    1. Clicking on the app, which will produce a welcome message "Welcome to Adventure Travel!" and a prompt for the user to start using the app.
-    2. Registering with the adventure travel company by entering their contact details: first name, last name, home address and email address (input).
-        - The app will check that all user details have been entered.
-        - If any of the fields are missing, the user is prompted to "try again".
-        - The successful entry of a user's details will prompt the message "Welcome to Adventure Travel!" with the following main menu options to choose from:
+    2. Selecting from one of the following main menu options to choose from:
             - View list of adventure activities (Brisbane and Sydney)
             - Book your adventure
             - Cancel your booking